-The Partnership is subject to the Texas margin tax.
-Any amounts related to operations for the period in 2014 prior to the closing of the IPO on June 23, 2014 will be included in Diamondback's unitary filing for this tax.
-Diamondback does not expect any Texas margin tax to be due for the years ended December 31, 2016, 2015 and 2014, so no amount has been provided in the accompanying financial statements.
+For the year ended December 31, 2018, the Partnership accrued state income tax expense of \$0.2 million for its share of Texas margin tax for which the Partnership's results are included in a combined tax return filed by Diamondback.
+Diamondback does not expect any Texas margin tax to be due for the years ended December 31, 2017 and 2016, so no amount has been provided in the accompanying financial statements.